 There are no plans to improve accessibility for disabled people or fence the park into separate areas.
 Dog bags are provided at the dog park, but there are no plans to provide bags at other dog exercise locations around the city as it is considered the owner's responsibility to provide their own bags.

 There are no plans for new dog parks.

-- 1. Council staff monitor the need for additional Dog parks. - 2.
 Council notes the submissions and no changes are made to the draft 2018-2028 Long Term Plan.

 Parks and Recreation - General

 Many submissions covering multiple topics were received: